This may have been the site of Australia’s “dirtiest” power station, but the carbon counters cannot deny

 (Order this image, photo gifts or prints)

-After the plant was closed, groundwater was still being pumped into the lake from the base of the coal mine, which
+After the plant was closed, for a short period of time, groundwater was still being pumped into the pondage from the base of the coal mine, which

 kept a narrow section of the lake warm.
 Unfortunately this section of warm water was inaccessible to swimmers.
 Prior to June 2018,